cenurv/ecto_schema_store/README.md

 ## Changesets ##

 The `insert` and `update` functions by default use a changeset on the provided schema name `:changeset` for inserting and updating.
-This can be overridden and a specific changeset name provided.
+This can be overridden and a specific changeset name provided.¬

 ```elixir
 bob = PersonStore.insert! %{name: "Bob", email: "bob@nowhere.test"}, changeset: :insert_changeset